 Jesus uses the image of sheep and shepherd to describe his relationship with his true followers.
 Sheep were held in high esteem in this culture because they did not cry out in pain but quietly accepted their fate.
 When a male child reached puberty, he left the care of his mother and the community of the women, and he entered the malebased society under the care of his father.
 His father and the other men of the community were responsible to teach him the qualities necessary to be an adult male in their society.
+The young boys/men were expected to faithfully and without complaint carry out the tasks given him.
 Physical pain and punishment were essential elements to develop the toughness needed for daily life.
-The young boys/men were expected to faithfully and without complaint carry out the tasks given them.
-They were to be like sheep, who, when they were sheared each spring and eventually slaughtered, would submit to their fate without bleating.
+The developing boys were to be like sheep, who, when they were sheared each spring and eventually slaughtered, seemed to submit to their fate without bleating.
 Because of this quality, sheep became symbolic of the ideal way to live.

 The shepherd at the time of Jesus was a mixed image.
 In the past, the Jews had used the image of the shepherd to describe their relationship to God and the ideal ruler.
 Psalm 23, which is used at many contemporary funerals, begins, "The Lord is my shepherd: I shall not want."
 Psalm 80 begins, "Give ear, O Shepherd of Israel, you who led Joseph like a flock."
-The prophet Isaiah describes the messiah as one who "... will feed his flock like a Shepherd; He will gather the lambs in his arms, and will carry them in his bosom; And gently lead those that are with young" (Is 40:11).
-By the time of Jesus, shepherds had lost their status.
-Many allowed their sheep to graze on land belonging to other shepherds, and they would entice sheep not of their own flock to follow them by imitating the voice or call of another shepherd.
+The prophet Isaiah describes the messiah as one who "... will feed his flock like a shepherd; He will gather the lambs in his arms, and will carry them in his bosom; and gently lead those that are with young."
+(Is 40:11) By the time of Jesus, shepherds had lost their status.
+Many allowed their sheep to graze on land belonging to other shepherds, and they would entice sheep not of their flock to follow them by imitating the voice or call of another shepherd.
 Also, they were not able to keep ritualistically pure, and they were not at home to protect the women and children, a major responsibility of men.

-Jesus uses these familiar symbols, meaningful to the people of his day, to describe himself as the Good Shepherd.
-He lives faithfully the qualities of a shepherd who gives of himself tirelessly to care for the sheep entrusted to his care.
-Jesus uses the ideal image of a shepherd to describe his relationship to God and his relationship to his disciples.
+Jesus uses these familiar symbols, meaningful to the people of his day, to describe himself as the Good Shepherd, one who lives faithfully the qualities a shepherd who gives of himself tirelessly to care for the sheep entrusted to his care.
+The shepherd is the ideal image for Jesus, and to describe his relationship to God and his relationship to his disciples.